ynyCL/DPVM/README.md

 Requirements:
 Tensorflow 1.10.1

-The viewing condition dataset and HDR-VDP pre-training dataset can be obtained from   /anfs/gfxdisp/visibility_datasets/ The trained weights can be downloaded from  /anfs/gfxdisp/visibility_datasets/
+The viewing condition dataset and trained weight can be obtained from   /anfs/gfxdisp/visibility_datasets/

 To RUN:
-python runPhotometric_CNN.py \\
+python runPhotometric_CNN.py \

 All rights reserved.
 If you find any part of this code useful, please cite the paper.